-In the past four years I have combined my work in the arts sector with a lifelong commitment to human rights activism, through participatory arts projects.
+For the past six years I have been combining my work in the arts sector with a lifelong commitment to human rights activism, through participatory arts projects.
 I have an MA in Applied Theatre (awarded Distinction) from Goldsmiths University.
 I am currently the National Touring Director for Raw Material, a youth arts charity based in Brixton, South London.

 THIS IS REAL – a highly versatile and effective model that uses immersive theatre as an arts engagement stimulus for socially excluded young people.